 Overview

-A collection of poems and photographs that explores rural Missouri, violence, queer desire / intimacy, addiction, familial and wildlife relationships
+A collection of poems that explores rural Missouri, violence, queer desire / intimacy, addiction, familial and wildlife relationships

 Through encounters with the everyday beauty and brutality so much a part of rural and urban Missouri, Our Hands Hold Violence explores what it means to experience and/or perpetuate small and significant acts of violence, toward others and the self.